arc42/arc42.org-site/_pages/method.md

 * How, where and with what persistent data is stored, distributed and read again?
 Which databases are used?
 * How are business, validation or plausibility rules implemented?
 * How does the system and its building blocks handle error or exception situations?
-* How does the system handle logging and logging?
+* How does the system handle logging and monitoring?

 More details can be found in section 8 of the arc42 template...